A1234l/Final-CSP-Project/morecopymain.md

         // Check if all vertices are connected allVerticesConnected = graph.checkAllVerticesConnected();
         console.log("All vertices connected:", allVerticesConnected);
-        if(allVerticesConnected === true){
+        // allows user to finish if all points connected if(allVerticesConnected === true){
           finishButton.style.display = "block";
         }